MarcelBadek/SplitIt/README.md

 When adding a new bill, users have option to choose members to whom the expenses apply and price of bill.

 App has custom messages for accessibility services - screen readers.

-Application is inspired by Splitwise and was created for educational purposes.